FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 calls of the UDF functions.

-Below you will find the list of JDBC functions and whether they have a corresponding equivalent in the “built-in” and in the “UDF” modes.
+Below you will find the list of JDBC functions and whether they have a corresponding equivalent in the "built-in" and in the "UDF" modes.

 ### <span id="anchor-68"></span>Numeric Functions